PrismaticFlower/SWBF-msh-Blender-IO/docs/reference_manual.md

 ## Importer

-This plugin can import msh files as well as .zaa_ and .zaabin files.
-Msh files can be imported as models or animations.
+This plugin can import .msh files as well as .zaa_ and .zaabin files.  .msh files can be imported as models or animations.

 ### Import Properties

 #### Import Animation Only

-If you wish to import an msh or zaa_/zaabin file as an animation, check this box.
+If you wish to import an .msh or zaa_/zaabin file as an animation, check this box.
 This will only work so long as you have preselected an armature.
 The imported animation will then be added to the armature as an Action.
 If an Action with the same name already exists, the importer will replace it.

 ### Import Failures